yiisoft/data/README.md

 Additional interfaces could be implemented in order to support different pagination types, ordering and filtering:

-- `CountableDataInterface` - allows getting total number of items in data provider.
+- `CountableDataInterface` - allows getting total number of items in data reader.
 - `FilterableDataInterface` - allows returning subset of items based on criteria.
 - `SortableDataInterface` - allows sorting by one or multiple fields.
 - `OffsetableDataInterface` - allows to skip first N items when reading data.